-Firstly, an important thing is the way departments, managers and CEOs inform employees on everything.
+Firstly, an important thing is the way departments, managers, and CEOs inform employees about everything.
 It is crucial to make the transition to remote work smooth and show trust to employees.
 Use communication channels that your company is accustomed to and write in detail the company’s measures according to government regulations on quarantine, dates, equipment supply, project state, onboarding, and offboarding online methods.

 Rich communication – this is a key to organize remote work successfully.
 We have a lot of preventative communication with managers and employees to prepare everybody and make things clear.

-Secondly, the right communication helps to optimize the workflow, track performance and monitor results.
-If people react quickly and are in-tune, it is a strong factor that shows that teammates communicate very well, help and support each other generously.
+Secondly, the right communication helps to optimize the workflow, track performance, and monitor results.
+If people react quickly and are in tune, it is a strong factor that shows that teammates communicate very well, and help and support each other generously.